growthmovesFontys/abdi_pose_tracking/readme.md

 ## Credits
-This project is created by [Your Name] and is open-source under the MIT License.
+This project is created by Abdi and is open-source under the MIT License.
 Contributions and feedback are welcome!

 Happy coding!